Post-hospital home care support after discharge in Charleston

 Non-medical home care after hospitalization, surgery, rehab, or illness for Charleston-area families planning a safer return home.

-Coming home after hospitalization, surgery, illness, or rehab can be stressful.
-Daily routines may be harder, family members may be unsure what help is needed, and the first week at home can reveal safety concerns quickly.
+Coming home after hospitalization, surgery, illness, or rehab is stressful.
+Daily routines become harder, family members are unsure what help is needed, and the first week at home reveals safety concerns quickly.

 Plan Post-Hospital Support